grizzi/remind/docs/JOURNAL.md

 - Simple filtering of subscriptions based on tags, won't do more complex filtering
 - Reflect user currency when this is changed in the UI, basically just somethign visual
+- Function to create a monthly report based on user subscriptions

 ### TODOs

-- [ ] Function to create a monthly report based on user subscriptions
-- [ ] Test monthly report generation

 ### WHISHLIST